crusadesoflouis/eye-tracker/docs/source/library.rst

   eyes_tracker.startTracking(source=FILE, show=False)

-Tha class also has the methods processFrameForPupilsTracking and processFrameForEyesTracking, which implement the actual computer vision flow.
+Tha class also has the methods processFrameForPupilsTracking and processFrameForEyesTracking, which implement the actual computer vision workflow.

 .. automodule:: eyeTracker.eyeTracker
    :members: